COBRA Health Insurance: Complete Guide to Costs, Coverage & Alternatives

 COBRA coverage lasts 18 months for most people who lose coverage due to job loss or reduced hours.
 It can extend to 29 months if Social Security designates you as disabled within the first 60 days of your COBRA period.
 For qualifying events like divorce, death of the covered employee, or loss of dependent status, coverage can last up to 36 months.
 The clock starts from your qualifying event date, not from when you elected COBRA.

-COBRA is worth it in specific situations — primarily when you're mid-treatment, need to keep a particular provider, or expect to return to employer coverage quickly.
-For most unemployed individuals, ACA marketplace plans with subsidies are significantly cheaper, sometimes by hundreds of dollars per month.
-Always compare total out-of-pocket costs (premium + deductible + copays) rather than just monthly premiums before deciding.
+COBRA is worth it in specific situations, primarily when you're mid-treatment, need to keep a particular provider, or expect to return to employer coverage quickly.
+With enhanced ACA subsidies expired in 2026, the price gap between COBRA and marketplace plans narrowed, but subsidized ACA plans are still significantly cheaper for most unemployed individuals.
+Always compare total out-of-pocket costs (premium plus deductible plus copays) rather than just monthly premiums before deciding.

 What happens if I miss the COBRA enrollment deadline?